Health Psychology PG_image02

 Teaching contact hours

-Contact hours may vary in different weeks but typically on a full-time programme you can expect 9 contact hours of teaching, which will include small and medium group teaching and regular individual tutorials.
+Contact hours may vary in different weeks but typically on a full-time programme you can expect around 3 full days of teaching, which will include small and medium group teaching and regular individual tutorials.

 You will experience lectures, seminars, workshops and practical classes.
-This should be supplemented by around 28.5 hours a week of personal study.
+This should be supplemented by a significant amount of personal study each week.

 Accreditation